TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/GetAndUnpack/Index.rst

 The advantage of this setup is that all files from the TYPO3 Source package are kept together in the :file:`typo3_src-8.7.x` folder and separated from other files of your installation.
-This allows you to easily exchange this folder when a new patchlevel version of TYPO3 is released.
+This allows you to easily replace this folder when a new patchlevel version of TYPO3 is released.

 .. note::
-   This setup allows the administrator to use the "Core Updater" feature in the Install Tool to later easily update the TYPO3 Source files.
+   This setup allows the administrator to use the "Core Updater" feature in the Install Tool to easily update the TYPO3 installation.

 .. _installation-windows: